officialtwobit/Sierra/README.md

 - **LTC:** LL4ehRQGQfiPqCWu3HWHUDXR2RbRtYJZPs

 ## Acknowledgements

+**If you use this source, please give me my credits linking my github!
+Thank you.**

 Sierra has been developed primarily for educational purposes to demonstrate the concepts of remote administration, secure networking, and client management.
 It serves as an example of how encryption, remote scripting, and persistence mechanisms can be implemented, providing an opportunity to learn and understand how such systems function.